Do Cats Understand Kisses? Not Instinctively But They Learn

 Non-Kissing Ways to Show Your Cat Affection

-If your cat is in the group that dislikes or merely tolerates kisses, you can build a strong bond and express affection in ways they genuinely understand and appreciate:
+If your cat is in the group that dislikes or merely tolerates kisses, you can build a strong bond and express affection in ways they genuinely understand and appreciate.
+These behaviors directly mirror how cats express love within their own social groups — making them the most neurologically resonant signals you can send:

-• Gentle Petting: Focus on their favorite spots (under the chin, cheeks, base of the tail).
+• Gentle Petting: Focus on their favorite spots (under the chin, cheeks, base of the tail) — areas rich in scent glands where touch feels like a social bonding ritual, not an invasion.

-• Return the Slow Blink: When your cat offers a slow blink, return it to show mutual trust.
+• Return the Slow Blink: When your cat offers a slow blink, return it.
+This suppresses the amygdala’s threat-detection response in both parties, signaling mutual safety and trust at a neurological level.

-• Interactive Play: Engage in structured play with a wand toy to simulate the hunting sequence.
+• Interactive Play: Engage in structured play with a wand toy to simulate the complete hunting sequence (stalk → pounce → capture).
+This releases dopamine and fulfills their predatory drive, creating positive associations with your presence.

 do cats know what kisses are